 The world of plants is often one of strange beauty and pure wonder.
-Coming in many shapes and sizes, plants are all unique somehow, yet cacti are some of the most amazing plants in the world.
-Protected by an outer layer of spines, cacti endure the harshest and most demanding environments.
+Coming in many shapes and sizes, plants are all unique in some way, yet cacti are among the most remarkable plants in the world.
+An outer layer of spines protects cacti, helping them endure the harshest and most demanding environments.
 Relying on their incredible water storage abilities and thick skin to prevent water loss, they are hidden deep in the driest deserts and even up on the peaks of some mountains.
-While cacti are unique amongst other plants, some are bizarre, even for cacti standards.
+While cacti are unique amongst other plants, some are bizarre, even by cacti standards.

 1. Agave Cactus (Leuchtenbergia principis)

-Known as Agave Cactus, Leuchtenbergia principis is unique because of the straight finger-like protrusions from its main stem.
-These "fingers" are tipped with small clusters of spines that in older specimens can grow into a tangled, protective web on the top portion of the plant.
-Agave Cactus starts as any normal cactus seedling and soon develops its points.
+Known as the Agave Cactus, Leuchtenbergia principis is unique due to the straight, finger-like protrusions from its main stem.
+These "fingers" are tipped with small clusters of spines that, in older specimens, can grow into a tangled, protective web on the top portion of the plant.
+The Agave Cactus starts as a normal cactus seedling and soon develops its distinctive points.
 As it ages, these form into its thick photosynthetic "fingers."
-Once the protrusions have formed, Agave Cactus maintains its shape and gets wider and sturdier but remains a single plant.
-This is abnormal because most cacti will either start to produce offspring at some point or even "arms" in taller species.
+Once the protrusions have formed, the Agave Cactus maintains its shape, becoming broader and sturdier, yet remains a single plant.
+This is abnormal because most cacti typically begin producing offspring at some point, or even "arms" in taller species.

 2. Living Rocks (Ariocarpus fissuratus)

-Cacti are associated with spines, yet a few species have no spines or lose them once they reach adulthood.
-Ariocarpus fissuratus is an extremely slow-growing example of spineless cacti.
-Some can take up to 50 years to reach 4 to 5 inches (10 to 12.5 cm) in diameter.
+Cacti are often associated with spines, yet a few species have no spines or lose them as they mature.
+Ariocarpus fissuratus is a highly slow-growing example of spineless cacti.
+Some can take up to 50 years to get a diameter of 4 to 5 inches (10 to 12.5 cm).
 As a seedling, these plants have tiny, weak spines that grow from the points of their geophytic structure.
-As the plant ages, these spines fall off, and no new ones grow to replace the original set.
-This results in a strange-looking plant with no defense, which seems counter-intuitive to the health of the species.
-Due to its lack of defense, A. fissuratus grows in hard-to-reach crevasses and similar locations and produces small amounts of psychoactive substances to prevent animals from eating it.
+As the plant ages, these spines fall off, and no new ones grow to replace them.
+This results in a plant with an unusual appearance and no defense, which appears counterintuitive to the species' health.
+Because it lacks defenses, Ariocarpus fissuratus grows in hard-to-reach crevices and similar habitats, producing small amounts of psychoactive compounds to deter herbivores.

 3. Astrophytum caput-medusae

-One of a kind in form, Astrophytum caput-medusae grows as its name implies, like the snake hair of medusa.
-It was first put into its classification until it was discovered that its flowers were identical to those of the Astrophytum genus, as well as its small tufts of soft wool-like hairs from its stem.
+One of a kind in form, Astrophytum caput-medusae grows as its name implies, like the snake hair of Medusa.
+It was first classified until it was discovered that its flowers were identical to those of the Astrophytum genus, and its small tufts of soft, wool-like hairs on its stem.
 This secured its place as an Astrophytum species.
 Producing brilliant yellow flowers with red centers, A. caput-medusae readily produces some of the largest seeds among cacti.

 4. Peyote (Lophophora williamsii)

 One of the most well-known and well-regulated cacti is Lophophora williamsii, commonly known as Peyote.
 Illegal to grow or own, Peyote is known for its powerful psychedelic effects, thanks to high mescaline concentrations.
 It is only legal for use by members of Native American tribes because Peyote has long been a central aspect of Native American rituals.
-According to these tribes, using Peyote would often result in understanding spirits and other intangible entities.
+According to these tribes, the use of Peyote often led to an understanding of spirits and other intangible entities.

 5. Discocactus horstii

-When mature, Discocactus horstii develops a cephalium, a densely spiked growth, from which its large white flowers appear.
+When mature, Discocactus horstii develops a cephalium, a densely spiked growth from which its large white flowers appear.
 While it is green in the early stages of its life, Discocactus eventually develops a red tint.
-However, it looks like a standard desert cactus while young.
-These cacti grow at elevations of around 1,000 feet (304 m) above sea level.
-Discocactus can be difficult to grow since they tend to rot if overwatered and dry out completely if left without water for shorter periods than most cacti can endure.
+However, it resembles a standard desert cactus when young.
+These cacti grow around 1,000 feet (304 m) above sea level.
+Discocactus can be challenging to grow since they tend to rot if overwatered and dry out completely if left without water for shorter periods than most cacti can endure.

 6. Dragon Fruit (Hylocereus undatus)

-When someone brings up flowers, cacti do not immediately spring to mind, even though cacti flowers can be enormous and beautiful.
-Hylocereus undatus flower can exceed 14 inches (35 cm) in length and 9 inches (22.5 cm) in diameter.
-H. undatus blooms only at night, and each flower opens only once before seeding and becoming a dragon fruit or falling off and dying.
-The flowers give off an extremely potent vanilla fragrance that can be overwhelming if the flower is smelled directly.
+When someone brings up flowers, cacti do not immediately spring to mind, even though cacti can be enormous and beautiful.
+The Hylocereus undatus flower can exceed 14 inches (35 cm) in length and 9 inches (22.5 cm) in diameter.
+Hylocereus undatus blooms only at night, and each flower opens only once before seeding and becoming a dragon fruit or falling off and dying.
+The flowers emit an extremely potent vanilla fragrance that can be overwhelming when smelled directly.

 7. Alfilerillo (Pereskiopsis diguetii)

 Some cacti are in a primitive enough state that they have both leaves and spines.
-Pereskiopsis diguetii is one of these, with small spines, glochids, and leaves sprouting from a single point.
-Tropical and extremely fast-growing by nature, P. diguetii is often used as a grafting base to speed the growth process of seedlings of slow-growing species.
-While still capable of flowering, it is rare to find a P. diguetii grown for its appearance or flowers.
-Instead, most specimens are simply cuttings rooted from a mother plant, resulting in numerous clones that can also be cut and replanted.
+Pereskiopsis diguetii is one of these, characterized by small spines, glochids, and leaves that sprout from a single point.
+Tropical and extremely fast-growing by nature, Pereskiopsis diguetii is often used as a grafting base to speed the growth process of seedlings of slow-growing species.
+While still capable of flowering, it is rare to find a Pereskiopsis diguetii grown for its appearance or flowers.
+Instead, most specimens are rooted cuttings from a mother plant, resulting in numerous clones that can be propagated by cuttings.

 8. Turbinicarpus subterraneus

-When thinking of cacti, we often think of tall, thick-stemmed plants coated in spikes, but this is often not the case.
+When thinking of cacti, we often think of tall, thick-stemmed plants coated in spikes, which is usually untrue.
 With the Turbinicarpus subterraneus, the true surprise is below the soil's surface.
 The small, club-like heads are supported by a tuberous root, often the same size as the exposed stems.
-This root allows T. subterraneus to survive long periods of drought by storing large quantities of water.
-Being below the surface also allows it to be cold resistant enough to endure short periods of exposure to temperatures as low as 25 °F (-4 °C).
+This root enables T. subterraneus to survive prolonged drought by storing large amounts of water.
+Being below the surface also makes it sufficiently cold-resistant to endure short periods of exposure to temperatures as low as 25°F (-4°C).

 9. Atrichoke Cactus (Obregonia denegrii)